Utami Hayashishita: Pro-Wrestling: EVE (2019)

 At Stardom's 8th Anniversary show on January 14, 2019, Hayashishita defeated Viper to win the Pro-Wrestling: EVE International Championship.
 At EVE Wrestle Queendom 2 on June 30, Hayashishita lost the International Championship to Jamie Hayter in a three-way elimination match, which also involved Nina Samuels, ending her reign at 167 days.

 New Japan Pro Wrestling (2021)

 On January 5, 2021, at the second night of New Japan Pro-Wrestling (NJPW)'s Wrestle Kingdom 15, Hayashishita made her first NJPW appearance where she, alongside AZM and Saya Kamitani, defeated Himeka, Maika and Natsupoi in a dark match.

 United States independent circuit (2023)

 In July 2023, Hayashishita went on an excursion through the United States independent circuit.
 At GCW Clean Up Man on July 8, Hayashishita defeated Billie Starkz.
 On July 9, Hayashishita participated in a match for Jersey Championship Wrestling, in which she defeated Janai Kai.
 In the final match of her independent circuit excursion, Hayashishita defeated LuFisto at GCW Now and Forever on July 14.

-Ring of Honor (2023)

 Hayashishita made her Ring of Honor (ROH) debut during the July 20, 2023, televised episode, where she defeated Trish Adora.